btmbtm/btmbtm.github.io/gre/rcguide.md

   You must brute force the top ~500-1000 core GRE vocab words and dominate sentence completion questions.
 By answering sentence completion questions quickly(30-60 seconds per question), you give yourself extra precious time to dive into reading passages.

-  The following are solid vocab lists:
+  The following are solid vocab tools/lists:

   - Websites/Apps: